Comprehensive User Guide for API Configuration with Biometric Machines and Admin Tools – A First Time Setup Guide

 2. Device Status Summary

-• Purpose: This view gives a high-level summary of all devices associated with your account.
+This section gives you a high-level overview of all devices linked to your organization.

 • Key Features: